 The adventurers engaged in combat with Vega and her powerful monsters.
-She then tried to invoke the powers of falsehood, cowardice, and hatred, but only falsehood worked, because the adventurers held the other two shards.
+She then tried to invoke the powers of falsehood, cowardice, and hatred, but only falsehood worked since the adventurers held the other two shards.

 At various points in the fight, the powers of the virtues, through the acquired sigils, healed and bolstered the adventurers, allowing them to have a chance against the powerful interdimensional daemons and the Wyrmguard.
 Finally, after a battle were many valorous and virtuous people died, the Guardian was defeated for good

 Right after their battle, the last of the great storms hit the land.
 Then the storms gradually disappeared and the land started to recover.
 Clearly, the dark influence from the Guardian was the cause behind them.